📈

 Basic EPS vs Diluted EPS Calculator

-Professional investors don’t just use a basic EPS calculator—they focus on diluted EPS for more conservative stock evaluation.
+Professional investors do not just use a basic EPS calculator — they focus on diluted EPS for more conservative stock evaluation.

 What is Diluted EPS?